Fang Announces Fourth Quarter And Fiscal Year 2018 Results

 - Adjusted EBITDA was $81.7 million.
 A description of the adjustments from GAAP net loss to Adjusted EBITDA is detailed in the table captioned "Reconciliation of GAAP and Non-GAAP Results" following this press release.

-"Fang is continuing its restructuring by focusing more on its data and analytics business and internet and advertising and listing services," commented Vincent Mo, Chairman of Fang.
+"Fang is continuing its restructuring by focusing more on its data and analytics business, internet advertising and listing services," commented Vincent Mo, Chairman of Fang.
 "The spin-off of China Index Holdings is underway and Fang is also exploring a separation of its core internet advertising and listing services for an independent listing."

 Fourth Quarter 2018 Results